ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

    * curated (*deprecated value - modules in this category should be core or certified instead*)

 :status: List of strings describing how stable the module is likely to be.
+See also :ref:`module_lifecycle`.
    The default value is a single element list ["preview"].
 The following strings are valid statuses and have the following meanings: